jill-k/school-staff-demographics/README.md

 <li><a href = "https://github.com/jill-k/school-staff-demographics/blob/master/student_data/Checkout%20-%20Student%20Suspension%20Data.ipynb">Student Suspension Indicators</a></li>
 </ul>

-We were unable to download the updated school-wide attendance report from the DESE website, so we had to download this data by looping through individual school sites and extracting the attendance indicators we needed from the HTML.
+We were unable to download the updated school-wide attendance report from the DESE website, so we had to download this data by looping through individual school profile pages and extracting the attendance indicators we needed from the HTML.
 <ul>
 <li><a href = "https://github.com/jill-k/school-staff-demographics/blob/master/student_data/Checkout%20-%20Student%20Attendance.ipynb">Student Attendance Indicators</a></li>
 </ul>